stv707/DO288-demo/ch4/trigger-builds/readme.md

 * Simulate git push trigger
 >> Since we don't have direct access to OCP in training, we will use the curl command to trigger a build after the push

- 1. contruct the curl url
+ 1. construct the curl URL
  ```bash
  oc describe bc bcdemo  | grep 'Webhook GitHub' -A 1